 It is important to know that many of the issues you encountered during your time in the military could contribute to addiction.
 You could have pain due to an injury you sustained while in service, for example, or you could have post-traumatic stress you self-medicate with drugs.
 Even if you don’t automatically qualify for free VA benefits based on income alone, a VA professional could assess your case and determine that you do qualify for free care based on these other factors.

 The vast majority of the services the VA offers are provided in their medical centers.
 If you live close to a medical center, these resources are very convenient for you.
 If you do not, that distance could be considered a barrier to your recovery.
-The VA offers housing for people like this, so you can stay within the VA campus when your recovery is fragile.
+The VA offers to the house for people like this, so you can stay within the VA campus when your recovery is fragile.

 To take advantage of these programs, you must be enrolled in the VA program.
 Typically, according to Benefits.gov, you are eligible to enroll if you have been discharged under honorable or general conditions.
 If you have been discharged under dishonorable conditions, you can apply for a waiver to enter the VA program.
 To get started, contact the VA medical facility near you via this directory.